 “Can we meet at the venue to check out portrait locations/ the lighting?”

-With nearly 150 weddings under my belt, I’ve worked at the same venues a surprisingly few number of times.
+With over 2oo weddings under my belt, I’ve worked at the same venues a surprisingly few number of times.
 Only a handful of my weddings this year are at venues I’ve worked at before.
 You could be forgiven for thinking that knowing a venue well would be an advantage, but I actually prefer not to have any preconceived ideas about how I might work on the day because doing so impacts on my creativity.